ultralytics/ultralytics/docs/yolov5/tutorials/model_ensembling.md

 ---
 comments: true
+description: Learn how to ensemble YOLOv5 models for improved mAP and Recall!
+Clone the repo, install requirements, and start testing and inference.
 ---

 📚 This guide explains how to use YOLOv5 🚀 **model ensembling** during testing and inference for improved mAP and Recall.